yuchaoshui/taobao-scrapy/README.md

 # taobao_scrapy
-This is a crawler that crawls out taobao merchandise data
+This is a crawler that crawls out taobao merchandise data!